-D. Definitions in a homeowner's policy include:
+C. Definitions in a homeowner's policy include:

-a) Persons Insured include: The named insured and All residents of the same household who are relatives of the named insured and Anyone who is under 21 years of age and in the care of any persons insured.
+1. Persons Insured include: The named insured and All residents of the same household who are relatives of the named insured and Anyone who is under 21 years of age and in the care of any persons insure.

-b) Replacement Cost is like for like. e.g., a 15-inch laptop for a 15-inch laptop, regardless of the original purchase price.

-c) Actual Cash Value is the depreciated value.
+- 2. Replacement cost is like for like. e.g., a 15-inch laptop for a 15-inch laptop, regardless of the original purchase price. - 3.
+Actual Cash Value is the depreciated value.
 A 15-inch laptop purchased 5 years ago would have a greatly depreciated value.
 In order to replace it the consumer needs to pay the difference.
-This can save money in premium but will cost more out of pocket if there is a loss.

-d) Depreciation is a reduction in the value of an item over time, due to wear and tear.
+This can save money in premium but will cost more out of pocket if there is a loss. - 4.
+Depreciation is a reduction in the value of an item over time, due to wear and tear. - 5.
+Deductible.

-e) Deductible is the amount paid by the consumer before the carrier pays.
-The purpose is to lower premiums, avoid overuse of the benefits by the insured, and avoid multiple small claims for the carrier.
 Is it a dollar amount or a percentage?
-A normal deductible of \$500 or \$1000 may be a part of a policy for most losses, but special coverages like earthquake and in some parts of the country 'wind', the deductible may be a percentage.
+A normal deductible of \$500 may be a part of a policy for most losses, but special coverages like earthquake and in some parts of the country 'wind', the deductible may be a percentage.
 This is the percentage of the total replacement cost, not the repair alone.

-f) Home-sharing coverage such as rental by a home-sharing occupant for up to 30 days may be added on your policy for limited coverage amounts.
+6. Home-sharing coverage such as rental by a home-sharing occupant for up to 30 days may be added on your policy for limited coverage amounts.